Determining Your Core Values

 Respect for others

 How you spend your time each day

-Emphasis on material things
+Level of emphasis on material things

-Emphasis on relationships
+Level of emphasis on relationships

 Commitment to your mate

-Importance of commitment to each other as a family
+Level of importance of commitment to each other as a family

-Importance of grandparents and relatives
+Level of importance of grandparents and relatives

 Personal health convictions